Bromomethane

 Bromomethane, commonly known as methyl bromide, is an organobromine compound with formula CH3Br.
 This colorless, odorless, nonflammable gas is produced both industrially and biologically.
-It has a tetrahedral shape and it is a recognized ozone-depleting chemical.
-It was used extensively as a pesticide until being phased out by most countries in the early 2000s.
+It is a recognized ozone-depleting chemical.
+According to the IPCC Fifth Assessment Report, it has a global warming potential of 2.
+The compound was used extensively as a pesticide until being phased out by most countries in the early 2000s.
+From a chemistry perspective, it is one of the halomethanes.

 Occurrence and manufacture

-Bromomethane originates from both natural and human sources.
-In the ocean, marine organisms are estimated to produce 56,000 tonnes annually.
+Marine organisms are estimated to produce 56,000 tonnes annually.
 It is also produced in small quantities by certain terrestrial plants, such as members of the family Brassicaceae.

-It is manufactured for agricultural and industrial use by treating methanol with bromine in the presence of sulfur or hydrogen sulfide:
+In 2009, an estimated 24,000 tonnes of methyl bromide were produced.
+Its production was curtailed by the Montreal Protocol, such that in 1983, production was nearly twice that of 2009 levels.
+It is manufactured by treating methanol with bromine in the presence of sulfur or hydrogen sulfide: